 IFAC's Good Practice Checklist for Small Business can be used by practitioners to help them determine what type of assistance a client may need.
-IFAC also has a series of video interviews of practitioners, hosted on YouTube, offering tips on building a business advisory practice.
+IFAC also has a series of video interviews of practitioners, hosted on the Global Knowledge Gateway, offering tips on building a business advisory practice.
 These short interviews provide an opportunity for accountants to compare and contrast different approaches and to inform their own thinking when contemplating expansion into the business advisory space.

-3.6.2 Other emerging services
+3.6.2 Other Emerging Services